mudongliang/LinuxFlaw/README.md

 This repo records all the vulnerabilities of linux software I have reproduced in my local workspace.

 If the vulnerability has both CVE-ID and EDB-ID, I will use CVE-ID as its directory name.
+However, if there are two or more vulnerabilities with the same CVE-ID, we will use EDB-ID for its directory, but fill CVE-ID in the README file.

 ## CVE-ID List